UFrameIT/UFrameIT/README.md

 The FrameIT project builds a Framework for developing Serious Games by combining Virtual Worlds with Mathematical Knowledge Management.
 The UFrameIT framework uses the Unity game engine with the [MMT](https://uniformal.github.io/) system.
 This repository contains the Unity project, which currently includes the framework itself and a demo game.
+MMT itself is a large system with many different use cases beyond FrameIT.
+It operates with [archives](https://github.com/UFrameIT/archives) of formalized knowledge.
+For FrameIT, we added a new archive that, in turn, makes use of archives that existed before and contain knowledge about mathematics and logics.

 For more information about the project, please visit <https://uframeit.org>